-You can choose to hold some comments for review before they are shown on your video or channel.
-The YouTube comment section can be a lot of fun in engaging your audience and continuing the conversation thereby leading to increased watch time.
+Hold comments for review before displaying them on your video or channel.
+The YouTube comment section can be a lot of fun engaging your audience and continuing the conversation, leading to increased watch time.
 However, it can also be a source of negativity.
-With this fact, it’s vital to know how to manage your comments.
+With this fact knowing how to manage your comments is vital.
 Discover how to delete and disable comments plus troubleshoot a common problem.
-Note that you can also turn off comments on a specific video, You may want to learn more from the following link.
+Note that you can also turn off comments on a specific video.
+You may want to learn more from the following link.
 Here are some related guides: Hide your YouTube subscriber count or your channel subscriptions public or private, how to integrate WordPress site with WP Telegram, how to enable or disable automatic Live Caption on macOS through Chrome, and YouTube Settles Contract Dispute With NBCUniversal To Retain Subscribers.

 Before proceeding to show you the steps on how to hold all comments on YouTube, I would like to discuss the available settings below to you.
 You may want to see this guide: How to change or cancel your Trello plan.

 All comments left on your video are immediately visible.
 You can view these comments on your Comments page, under the “Published” tab.
 Viewers can still report inappropriate comments and spam.
 Comments that violate our Community Guidelines may be removed.
 Comments that are likely spam may be automatically held for review in YouTube Studio for up to 60 days.

 Potentially inappropriate comments can be held for review on your Comments page, under the “Held for Review” tab for about 60 days.